rutrum/rutrum.net/content/blog/carnivore-conclusion.md

 </div>

 I wasn't atypical for me to spend about a hundred dollars at the store before the diet, because of all the fresh vegetables.
 But what really made this so expensive was the frequency I had to pick up some fresh cuts of meat.
 I made the mistake of not timing out the expiration date of the food until I got home.
 It was then I'd find out I bought 3 cuts of steak and pork chops that all had to be eaten by the next night.
-This made me eat more, and purchase more frequently.
+This made me eat more and purchase more frequently.
 I should have had a smaller cart at the store.

 I'd say this was about twice the cost of what I would typically spend.
-I could have done much better by buying foods that are marked off because their due date was very soon, or skipping grocery stores altogether and getting bulk meat from a butcher.
+I could have done much better by buying foods that are marked off because their due date was very soon, or skipping grocery stores altogether and getting meat in bulk from a butcher.
 I didn't think too much about cost when pursuing the diet.
-I wanted to make sure nothing kept me from just enjoying the food I was eating, considering the extreme lack of variety (another problem with grocery stores).
+I wanted to make sure nothing kept me from just enjoying the food I was eating, considering the extreme lack of variety (another problem with grocery stores.)

 ### How many eggs did I eat?